robashton/blog/input/pages/Uncle Bob's viewpoint considered harmful/content.markdown

 Listening to the pain is the only sane way to do software development, blindly listening to far-right viewpoints like Uncle Bobs will get you so far, and listening to far-left viewpoints which advocate throwing caution to the wind will probably lead you to failure.
 The idea that tests are a waste of time is a dangerous one if given time to grow in an echo chamber, but the idea that TDD is the absolute is just as dangerous.

-Most of the time going with *make no assumptions* TDD is a waste of your client's money.
+Most of the time going with *make no assumptions* TDD is a waste of your client's money, and most of the time writing no tests at all will come back to bite you in the future - *got it*.

 **So what kind of tests *do* you write Rob?**